-- Causing severe thermal shock by adding liquid to a hot dish, placing a hot dish into the dishwater, or placing a hot dish directly on a countertop rather than using pot holders, pad or trivet.
+- Causing severe thermal shock by adding liquid to a hot dish, placing a hot dish into the dishwater, or placing a hot dish directly on a countertop rather than using pot holders, a pad, or a trivet.

 - Using chipped, cracked, or noticeably scratched bakeware products.

-- Hard hits or impacts occurring during usage, washing, or storing.
+- Hard hits or impacts that occur during usage, washing, or storing.

 - Cooking at a higher temperature than 425°F.

-- Using on a stove top, broiler or toaster oven.
+- Use on a stovetop, broiler, or toaster oven.

 - Placing bakeware on a recently used or still warm stovetop burner.

-Properly caring for and using your Anchor Hocking bakeware is a critical step in maintaining its integrity and safety.
-Anchor Hocking’s bakeware must be properly cared for and used according to instructions for it to perform as excepted.
+Properly caring for and using your favorite bakeware is a critical step in maintaining its integrity and safety.
+Anchor Hocking’s bakeware must be properly cared for and used according to instructions for it to perform as expected.